That dollar amount results from a 31.2% improvement from $25.9 billion three years earlier in 2019.

-Year over year, the overall value of Oregonian exports grew by 12.5% compared to $26.6 billion during 2020.
+Year over year, the overall value of Oregonian exports increased by 13.5% compared to $29.9 billion during 2021.

-Oregon ranks among America’s 20 most lucrative exporters by state well behind bigger front-runners like Texas, California, New York and Louisiana.
-The value of Oregon’s exports equals 1.7% of United States’ overall exported products for 2021.
+Oregon ranks among America’s 25 most lucrative exporters by state well behind bigger front-runners like Texas, California, New York and Louisiana.
+The value of Oregon’s exports equals 1.6% of United States’ overall exported products for 2022, down from 1.7% for 2021.

-Based on statistics from the US Department of Commerce’s Bureau of Economic Analysis (BEA), Oregon’s exported products represent 11.2% of the state’s total economic output or real Gross Domestic Product ($266.9 billion in 2021).
+Oregon’s exported products represent 15.2% of the state’s total economic output or Gross Domestic Product ($223 billion in 2022).

 Oregon’s Top 10 Exports

 The following export products represent the highest dollar value in Oregon global shipments during 2022.
 Also shown is the percentage share each export category represents in terms of overall exports from Oregon.

 Figures are shown at the more granular six-digit Harmonized Tariff System code level, for more precise product identification.

 - Integrated circuits (processors/controllers): US$9.5 billion (27.8% of Oregon’s total exports)

 - Machinery for making semi-conductor devices: $2.8 billion (8.2%)

 - Potassium chloride: $1.565 billion (4.6%)